M4A1(76)s Manufactured by Pressed Steel Car

 PSC PSC

-Technical Bulletin TB SIG 192 was published in July, 1945.
+Technical Bulletin TB SIG 192 was published in July 1945.
 This provided instructions for the installation of the new RC-298 Interphone Extension Kit (left).
 These were wanted on all tanks slated for the planned invasion of Japan.
-The absolutely last Sherman built rolled off the line at PSC in July, and it seems possible that they might have received some "preview" kits before production ended.
+The absolutely last Sherman built rolled off the line at PSC in July, and it seems possible that the company might have received some "preview" kits for installation before production ended.
 The "Infantry Phones" (or the fittings) are seen on the majority of surviving M4A1(76)s in Europe.
 We believe these were installed during the early 1950s remanufacture program, as one of the specifications was "Redesign inter-communication system."
 TB Sig 192 instructed that the phones be mounted on the upper rear hull on the right.
 In the case of VVSS units, the most common method for accommodating the infantry phone as noted on surviving examples, involved the removal of both of the spare track holders from the rear.
 The phone was then installed on the right side.
-The track holders were discarded (apparently), and three spare tracks were then mounted to studs on each side of the turret, such as can be seen above right on Serial Number 37903.
+The track holders were discarded (apparently), and three spare tracks were then mounted to studs on each side of the turret, such as can be seen above right on Serial Number 37903 before it was returned to Ft.
+Benning and backdated.
 This, we would say, was the method used by the primary rebuilding contractor, Bowen-McLaughlin-York.

 PSC PSC